Khaled-AlAsadi/DriveTrainer/README.md

 ## About

-"DriveReady" is a website that allows user to learn about various roadsigns and traficRules.
+DriveReady is a website that allows user to learn about various roadsigns and traficRules.
 It has a login system, a quiz for the user to train.
 The main functionality of Adding,Updating,Deleting is purposed only for "Administrators/staff".
 Every person with the administrator privilage can do the "CRUD" operations
 ---

 ## UX